Charged with Petit Larceny?

 What kind of punishment am I likely to get?

 Different judges also have different expectations about the types of plea deals that may be approved.
-In some jurisdictions, a common outcome for a charge of Petit Larceny against a person with no prior history of arrests is called an ACD, or Adjournment in Contemplation of Dismissal.
+In some jurisdictions, a common outcome for a charge of Petit Larceny against a person with no prior history of arrests is a plea to the non-criminal offense of Disorderly Conduct with a fine and surcharge.
+In some courts you may be able to do even better, and receive an Adjournment in Contemplation of Dismissal.
 When a judge grants an ACD in a Petit Larceny case, the defendant needs to stay out of trouble for six months, after which time the case is simply dismissed.
 As part of an ACD deal negotiated between your lawyer, the prosecutor, and the judge, there may be a community service requirement.
 You need to finish the community service during the time period given by the court, or your case can be reopened and you can be prosecuted.
 The court may also issue a temporary order of protection, keeping you away from the store or shop owner who was allegedly the victim of the Petit Larceny.

 If this is not your first Petit Larceny arrest, you will quickly see that prosecutors and judges are not terribly interested in giving you a second of third chance.
 Many judges will want to put second-time offenders on probation or will want the defendant to serve weekends in jail.
 A third conviction will almost certainly result in the judge wanting you to serve some straight time in jail, so be certain to make a good decision when you are deciding on who to hire as a defense attorney.